-Climate change regulation at both the federal and provincial level has the potential to significantly affect the regulation of the crude oil and natural gas industry in Canada.

-In general, there is some uncertainty with regard to the impacts of federal or provincial climate change and environmental laws and regulations, as it is currently not possible to predict the extent of future requirements.
-Any new laws and regulations, or additional requirements to existing laws and regulations, could have a material impact on our cash flow from operating activities.
+Climate change regulation at both the federal and provincial level has the potential to significantly affect the future of the crude oil and natural gas industry in Canada.
+The impacts of federal or provincial climate change and environmental laws and regulations are uncertain.
+It is currently not possible to predict the extent of future requirements.
+Any new laws and regulations (or additional requirements to existing laws and regulations) could have a material impact on our operations and cash flow from operating activities.